rabbitmq/rabbitmq-website/site/federated-exchanges.md

 By "matching exchange" here we mean an exchange that is matched by the [federation policy pattern](./parameters.html#policies).
 If no exchanges matched, no links will be started.

-To disable federation for the matching exchanges, delete the policy using its name:
+To deactivate federation for the matching exchanges, delete the policy using its name:

 <pre class="lang-bash">
 rabbitmqctl clear_policy exchange-federation